1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/usecases.md

 An issuing organization awards a TrustEd Application Credential to a learner who demonstrates the ability to apply knowledge through a project, lab, or performance-based assessment.

-The issuing system generates a credential that includes detailed metadata such as rubric, evidence, and assessment method, in addition to required fields.
-The credential clearly communicates that the learner has demonstrated applied competence.
+The issuing system generates a credential that includes the required metadata for the TrustEd Profile, such as criteria, result, evidence, and alignment to skills or frameworks.
+Assessment details, such as rubric-based or performance-based evaluation information, may also be included to clarify how the learner demonstrated applied competence.

 A receiving system, such as an employer platform, consumes the credential and can evaluate both the outcome and supporting evidence, enabling more informed decision-making.